zaneriley/personal-site-infra/README.md

 ## Introduction

-This repository contains the infrastructure-as-code for my personal website ([Github](https://github.com/zaneriley/personal-site)).
-It uses Kubernetes and FluxCD to implement GitOps  for continuous deployment and infrastructure management.
+Infrastructure-as-code for my personal website ([Github](https://github.com/zaneriley/personal-site)).
+It uses Kubernetes and FluxCD  for continuous deployment and infrastructure management.
+It's an over the top way to launch what is essentially a static website.
+B

+**Why all this for a website?**
+- It's a personal website, so why not?
+It's one of the few times you can build what you want without compromises.
+- It'll be reusable for future app development
+- This is also a homelab project.

 ## Features